biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 verification.

-Main concern of this use case is the accuracy of mobile biometric verification (i.e. FAR and FRR) and basic level of presentation attacks.
+Main concern of this use case is the accuracy of mobile biometric verification (i.e. FAR/FMR and FRR/FNMR) and basic level of presentation attacks.
 Security assurance for mobile device that the TOE relies on should be handled by \[MDFPP\].